vegetableman/blog/content/posts/betamax/index.md

 The primary goal of this project is to able to record and generate short animated screencasts within the browser *reliably* (and *quickly*) not because it wants to replace good ole `<video>` but because it's cool!

+Want to checkout the chrome extension? get it from the <a target="_blank" href="https://chromewebstore.google.com/detail/betamax-beta/bilkjgflfmchnijnkfnimmcolnkgbaol?hl=en&pli=1">web store</a>.
-Checkout the source code and open issues here: https://github.com/vegetableman/betamax
+Also, you can find the source code and open issues here: https://github.com/vegetableman/betamax.

 {{< lazy_loader >}}